pgonzaleze/DHW_PAR_Kd/README.md

 5.- Use the 'logistic_regression.R' to perform the statistical tets *

-*Notice the 'DCW_PAR_Kd.csv' file has the condensed data so that the 'logistic_regression.R' can be  used directly
+*Notice the 'DCW_PAR_Kd.csv' file has the condensed data so that the 'logistic_regression.R' & 'cluster_analysis.R' can be used directly

 Link to [supplementary material](http://www.int-res.com/articles/suppl/m642p133_supp.pdf)